 Crochet the yoke of the romper

-To start we will chain 52 stitches.
-From the second chain from the crochet hook, work 50 half double crochet (hereinafter hdc).
+To start, we will chain 52 stitches.
+From the second chain from the crochet hook, work 50 half double crochet (from now on hdc).

-From now on we will start working with stitch markers to know where we have to make the increases.
-Every time the pattern requires you to do a triple crochet increase you must crochet 3 hdc into the same stitch and place the marker at the center stitch of these three (the second stitch).Change the colo to yellow and work 2 ch.
+From now on, we will start working with stitch markers to determine where to increase.
+Every time the pattern requires a triple crochet increase, you must crochet 3 hdc into the same stitch and place the marker at the center stitch of these three (the second stitch).Change the color to yellow and work 2 ch.
 8 hdc, hdc triple inc, 7 hdc, hdc triple inc, 16 hdc, hdc triple inc, 7 hdc, hdc triple inc, 8 hdc (58 sts).

 Turn your work and crochet 2 ch.
 9 hdc, hdc triple inc, 9 hdc, hdc triple inc, 18 hdc, hdc triple inc, 9 hdc, hdc triple inc, 9 hdc (66 sts)